-Amy, a wedding planner in New York, agrees with Elaina.
+Amy, a wedding planner at Modern Rebel, agrees with Elaina.
 She explains that women grow up learning that a wedding will be the best day of their lives, and when combined with the norm that only men propose, this translates to: “You know that big change in your life that we've told you is the most important thing?
-You have no agency over when and if that happens!"
+You have no agency over when and if that happens."
 Amy says this dynamic is incredibly frustrating for many women and that she has had “girlfriends complain that they feel desperate or crazy wondering if/when it's going to happen.”

 Alex of Tennessee is in a long-term relationship, but she is not married, and she says that for her, “proposal culture is toxic.”
 Alex has seen firsthand the pressure even strangers put on her boyfriend to propose: “The assumption is often that I am a ‘poor woman sitting around waiting for my boyfriend to propose to me.’
 These attitudes toward women are so icky.”
-Cindy, a wedding planner in Missouri, says, “I think people get caught up in this notion of romance and forget that it's a giant life decision that should be discussed together at length before agreement.”
+Cindy, a wedding planner and owner of Aisle Less Traveled, says, “I think people get caught up in this notion of romance and forget that it's a giant life decision that should be discussed together at length before agreement.”

-Others love the stop, drop, and gawk moment a bended knee proposal creates.
+Others love the stop, drop, and gawk moment a bended-knee proposal creates.
 How many moments in life give us the opportunity to point and say, “awww”?
 Not enough.
-Erika, a wedding planner in Arizona, says, “It’s so romantic.
+Erika Swift, owner of Erika Swift Events, says, “It’s so romantic.
 I love it.
 It’s always funny to watch the face of the person getting proposed to because they don’t fully get it yet, and then when they do...be still my heart.”
 When Elliot of Washington, D.C., proposed, he was the one who didn’t fully get it: “I got on my knee, took out the ring, and forgot to say anything for like 10 seconds.”
 While it was clear his partner understood what was happening, he says, “I just blanked.
 I forgot I had to ask and was just watching her reaction.
 Eventually I realized I needed to ask it out loud before she could respond.”